Wildlife

 Massasauga, Sistrurus catenatus.

-The Massasauga (Sistrurus catenatus) is a venomous rattlesnake.
-In Arizona, it is currently limited to a few isolated populations in the extreme southeastern portion of the state.
-Adults are small, reaching up to 550 mm (22”) in length (excluding the rattle).
+Massasauga (Sistrurus catenatus) is a small rattlesnake now limited here to a few isolated populations in the extreme southeast.
+Adults reach about 550 mm (22 inches), excluding the rattle.

 Key detailWhat to look for